5 Reasons It’s Fine to Cuff Your Jeans, Actually

 If you’re wearing selvedge jeans — which most guys who like longevity and fade-ability in their jeans wear — it’s remarkably hard to get them hemmed.
 It’s not an operation for which you can visit your neighborhood alterations place; you need someone who can give you a nice chain stitch, and that’s probably only going to be the place that sold you your jeans in the first place.

-Any good denim brand or outlet will hem your jeans for you with a quality, chain stitched hem when you buy them.
+Any good denim brand or outlet will hem your jeans for you with a quality, chain-stitched hem when you buy them.
 (Unless you’re getting them from a faceless big brand outlet like Denimio — use code “stridewise” for a 15% discount!)
 But for most guys, that means you’ve got one shot to hem your jeans.
-You can’t easily get them re-hemmed once they’ve finished bunching, and if you find a place online you’ll have to pay to ship them and hem them, and you’ll need to know the exact inseam length you want them to meet, and wait a good week or three to get your favorite everyday jeans back.
+You can’t easily get them re-hemmed once they’ve finished bunching, and if you find a place online, you’ll have to pay to ship them and hem them, and you’ll need to know the exact inseam length you want them to meet, and wait a good week or three to get your favorite everyday jeans back.

-Costly, time consuming, and inconvenient.
+Costly, time-consuming, and inconvenient.
 It’s understandable most guys can only hem them once.

 3. It Helps Keep Dye Off Your Shoes

-• The inside of your jeans has less indigo to rub off
+- The inside of your jeans has less indigo to rub off

 Traditionally hemmed jeans fold the denim under, so there’s a bit of the warp (the outside) on the inside of the leg.
 If you’re cuffing, the lighter “inside” of the jeans is what’s making contact with your footwear, which is going to transfer a lot less dye.
-If you’re wearing denim with white canvas sneakers, it can make a very serious difference
+If you’re wearing denim with white canvas sneakers, it can make a very serious difference.

-Exposing your shoe to the warp of your raw denim makes them vulnerable to indigo transfer and cuffing makes sure that the weft is touching your beautiful white sneakers or lighter colored boots.
+Exposing your shoe to the warp of your raw denim makes them vulnerable to indigo transfer, and cuffing makes sure that the weft is touching your beautiful white sneakers or lighter-colored boots.
 (This tip was from Elias Richards in the comment section — thanks, Elias.)

 4. The Ideal Inseam Changes Based on Your Footwear

-• Your jeans fall differently if you’re wearing sneakers or boots
+- Your jeans fall differently if you’re wearing sneakers or boots

 This one’s short and sweet: if you’re wearing low-top sneakers or shoes, you probably want your cuff to end right at the bottom of your ankle.

-But when you’re wearing a good pair of boots, the way your cuff falls on your foot is going to change.
+But when you’re wearing a good pair ofhin boots, the way your cuff falls on your foot is going to change.
 You’ve got extra leather on your instep and running up your ankle that will cause your cuff to break in a different spot, folding (or “stacking”) instead of hanging.

 when you’re wearing a good pair of boots, the way your cuff falls on your foot is going to change.

 In addition to that, it’s also fine to cuff in a way that shows off your boots!
-A well placed cuff is the secret to making cool boots even cooler: it breaks up the leg line and makes a clear point where your jeans end and your footwear begins.
+A well-placed cuff is the secret to making cool boots even cooler: it breaks up the leg line and makes a clear point where your jeans end and your footwear begins.

 Plus, if you’re subjecting your boots to some muck and grime — or you’re encountering a puddle or two — cuffing them a little higher helps keep the jeans from getting dirty.